Projects & Programs

 We are also a grantee, garnering myriad federal, state, and foundation grants which allow our staff to support the work of healthcare practitioners and providers.
 With our leadership and guidance, healthcare providers demonstrate how critical quality improvements can make enormous differences in the lives of patients and in the cost of providing care.

-Allegheny County Department of Human Services has launched the Behavioral Health (BH) Fellows program to support those interested in gaining professional experience serving underserved populations with behavioral health needs.
-The BH Fellows program offers competitive pay, educational loan repayment (up to $25,000 for a bachelor’s degree and up to $45,000 for a master’s degree), and a two-year cohort experience including a retreat, professional and leadership development, and relationship building experiences.
+BH Fellows is an educational loan repayment and training program for new and existing workers within the behavioral health system in Allegheny County.
+The BH Fellows program offers competitive pay, educational loan repayment (up to $25,000 for a bachelor’s degree or up to $45,000 for a master’s degree), and a two-year cohort experience including a retreat, professional and leadership development, and relationship building experiences.
 In exchange, Fellows commit to work for a minimum of two years with a sponsoring behavioral health service provider in our region.
-JHF is a primary partner in recruiting fellows and delivering the cohort experience.
+BH Fellows is a program of the Allegheny County Department of Human Services, and JHF is a primary partner in recruiting fellows and delivering the cohort experience.
 People who are new to the behavioral health field are encouraged to apply.
-For more information, visit acdhs.org/BH-Fellows. -
+For more information, visit bhfellows.jhf.org/apply.

 JHF has demonstrated the important role that leaders or champions play in conceiving, testing, and sustaining quality improvement in health care; and develops and funds an annual program aimed at elevating the skills, knowledge and quality improvement experiences of those committed to the highest level of patient quality.
 Past Champions programs have included Physician Champions, Nurse Navigator, Pharmacy Agents for Change, EMS Champions, Medical Assistant/Licensed Practical Nurse Champions, and Community Health Worker Champions, and a Community Health Worker Apprenticeship program.